langdoc/PSDP-open/README.md

 # PSDP-open
-Repository for open data relating to Pite Saami and somehow stemming from **[the Pite Saami Documentation Project](http://saami.uni-freiburg.de/psdp/)** and its derivates.[^1]
+Repository for open data and resources relating to Pite Saami and somehow stemming from **[the Pite Saami Documentation Project](http://saami.uni-freiburg.de/psdp/)** and its derivates.[^1]

 (see the [GNU v3.0 license](LICENSE))